mdn/content/files/en-us/learn/css/building_blocks/selectors/selectors_tasks/index.md

 ## Task 3

-In this example, try making the following changes without adding to the HTML.
+In this task, try making the following changes without adding to the HTML:

 - Style links, making the link-state orange, visited links green, and remove the underline on hover.
 - Make the first element inside the container font-size: 150% and the first line of that element red.